LISTS OF FAVOURITES

 A total solar eclipse

 So that's it.
 Not much else to say about this page except that lists and databases are addictive.
 I've got dozens of them saved and regularly updated on my computer, and I could easily add another 20 or more to this page.
-Favourite countries, most memorable experiences ever, most important people in my life (probably too sensitive to include that one here) and many many more.
+Favourite countries, most memorable experiences, most important people in my life (probably too sensitive a subject to include that one here) and many many more.

 Unsurprisingly, I've also got databases recording my most successful web pages, so the more times you click on this page, the higher up it will go on that list.
-But really, the purpose of this page is in part to indicate the kind of person I am and what takes my fancy and what doesn't.
+But really, if there is any purpose to this page it is to indicate the kind of person I am and what takes my fancy and what doesn't.
 Much more than that, the page is just a bit of fun for me - as I say, I love compiling lists 🙂

 I’d Love to Hear Your Comments.
 Thanks, Alun